aj_kotval

 Collaborating with a Product Manager, I identified what the model could and could not do, and any future capabilities that would need to be taken into account.

-I then worked with an engineer to create a system prompt that would evaluate responses for signs of roleplay.
+I then worked with an engineer to create a system prompt for a judge that would evaluate responses for signs of roleplay.
 Multiple iterations of the system prompt were created to achieve a high degree of success in identifying roleplay.
 While roleplay was quite often binary (present vs. absent), there were areas that were more in-between, and these presented an interesting challenge to overcome.

-While I was doing the work described above, I was also creating a guide for raters who would test the model later.
-As in the case of the guide for accuracy, it was important to create guidelines that were clear, unambiguous, and easy to use.
 In order to test the clarity of the guide, I conducted guerrilla testing by having a mixed group of people (2x CDs+2x PDs+1x Eng) do a small exercise to spot roleplay in responses using the guide.
-This allowed me to identify any common issues, as well as gather their input on what wasn't clear and anything that was misunderstood in the directions.
-This testing helped create a robust guide that could be confidently used by anyone, and could generate results that would help drive the product forward.
+This allowed me to identify any common issues with the rating guidelines, as well as gather their input on what wasn't clear and anything that was misunderstood in the directions.